 The land west of the river purchased in 1475 was enlarged to the south (a) at an unknown date after 1813 by the acquisition of the land south of the 1475 ditch, up to the highway boundary, and (b) around 1841 by the infilling of the 1475 ditch.
 In 1935, following demolition of buildings on that site, there was an exchange of land between the college and the borough council that resulted in the present boundary, following the curve of Fisher Building, thus widening and straightening Silver Street, which had previously been narrow and awkwardly curved.

-All the lands given to the college as benefactions listed above were sold in the 20th century: by the second half of the 20th century the college had no agricultural estates at all.
+All lands given to the college as early benefactions were sold in the 20th century: by the second half of the 20th century the college had no agricultural estates at all.